-For a claim for clinical negligence to be successful, the claimant must prove there was some failure by the dental professional, and that failure caused the injuries the patient is complaining about.
+For a claim for clinical negligence to be successful, the patient (claimant) must prove there was some failure by the dental professional to provide adequate care.

 The claimant must prove it was more likely than not that:

 - the defendant dental professional owed them a duty of care

 - there was a breach of duty, which means the care fell below the standard expected